Stanley Black & Decker Inc at Raymond James Institutional Invest

 Samuel John Darkatsh - Raymond James & Associates, Inc., Research Division - Research Analyst

 Good morning.
-I'm Sam Darkatsh, and on behalf of Raymond James, I would like to welcome you to the Stanley Black & Decker presentation, ticker SWK.
-With us today from Stanley is Chief Executive Officer, Jim Loree; Vice President of Investor Relations, Dennis Lange; Director of Investor Relations, Cort Kaufman; Director of Investor Relations, Christina Francis, all of which apparently behind the curtain; and then Vice President of Finance and Chief Financial Officer of Global Tools & Storage, Lee McChesney.
-For reference, Stanley is a diversified global provider of hand tools, power tools and power tool accessories, electronic security solutions, health care solutions and engineered fastening systems.
+I'm Sam Darkatsh.
+On behalf of Raymond James, we'd like to welcome you to the Stanley Black & Decker presentation for today.
+Stanley is a diversified global provider of hand tools, power tools and power tool accessories, automatic door access technology and engineered fastening systems.

-Format of today's presentation will be as follows.
-Company will have perhaps 10 minutes or so of prepared introductory remarks, followed by a fireside chat Q&A session, which I will host.
-If you would like to submit a question, you may do so using the Q&A feature in the webinar system.

-Stanley Black & Decker Inc at Raymond James Institutional Investors Conference (Virtual) Transcript
+With us today is Don Allan, President and CFO; as well as Dennis Lange, Vice President of Investor Relations; and Cort Kaufman, Senior Director of Investor Relations.
+The format today, I think, Don, we have what, about 15-or-so minutes of prepared remarks, and then we'll open it up for Q&A.

 |Access to All Earning Calls and Stock Analysis